 - Optimising images and compressing other content so they download faster

 - Reducing the number of plugins you use

 Of course, the exact tactics you should use will depend on the content and the platform you use for your event website.

 To get recommendations specific to you, go to Google’s PageSpeed Insights tool.
 Simply enter the URL and let the tool do its work.
 The resulting page will give you an overall score as well as optimisation steps to improve the site’s load times.

-Event Schema is one of the newer types of structured data supported by search engines.
-This Schema encompasses just about every essential detail for your event – from the venue, start and end dates, offers like ticket giveaways, to sponsors and more in between.
-Getting it right is important, remember to check your schema markup implementation to ensure you get the best results.
+Event schema is one of the newer types of structured data supported by search engines.
+It encompasses just about every essential detail for your event – from the venue, start and end dates, and offers like ticket giveaways, to sponsors and more in between.
+Getting it right is important.
+Remember to check your schema markup implementation to ensure you get the best results.